Section Image

 Independent eateries, some chains and walkable downtowns within reach

 Easton Road and its intersecting streets are the commercial heart of Plumstead.
 The Salt Box is a go-to for Philly pretzels and boozy shakes.
 The historic Plumsteadville Inn, dating back to 1751, features an eclectic menu and a tavern-style dining room.
 Capri Pizza Restaurant & Bar is known for Italian classics.
 Visiting Chubby's Ice Cream is a summer tradition for some families.
 Plumstead also has chains like Wawa and a Giant for groceries, or locals can head to the Plumsteadville Grange Farm Market for fresh produce.
+The farmers' market is only open on Saturdays from June through October.
 Surrounding communities offer more variety, including riverside dining in New Hope, within 15 miles.
 Both Doylestown and Peddler's Village are cultural destinations, reachable within 10 miles.
 "Peddler's Village looks more residential than commercial," Campbell says.
 "It's horticultural.
 If you walk around, it's like you're in someone's garden."

 Fall hayrides and summer concerts bring locals together

-The Hanusey Park Community Center hosts local festivities, including Summer Concerts in the Park and the Annual Egg Hunt in April.
+The Hanusey Park Community Center hosts local festivities, including Summer Concerts in the Park and the Easter Egg Hunt.
 In fall, families head to Hellerick's Adventure Farm for hayrides and a 5-acre corn maze.

 Routes through town that support daily commuting